naumenko-sa/cre/README.md

 ```
 Project should have a folder project_name in the current directory.

-To run many project (N) as job array: [bcbio.array.pbs](../master.bcbio.array.pbs) - requires projects.txt in the current directory.
+To run many project (N) as job array: [bcbio.array.pbs](../master.bcbio.array.pbs) - requires projects.txt (list of project=list of folders)
+in the current directory and folders for projects.
 ```
 qsub -t 1-N ~/cre/bcbio.array.pbs
 ```
-Use a number instead of N, i.e. 100
+Use a number instead of N, i.e. 100.